Limmen/csle/README.md

 ![](docs/img/training.gif)

 > **Note**
 > The simulations are compatible with OpenAI Gym/Gymnasium.
-Hence you can integrate the environment interfaces
+Hence you can integrate the simulations
 > with your own implementations of reinforcement learning algorithms.

 ### **Management System**